Amputation injuries in the workplace

 Amputations are devasting and can cause a traumatic change in an individual’s life.
 While there are different causes for potential amputations, many workers are at risk for this type of injury.
+Reach out to a San Antonio catastrophic injury lawyer.

 What is an amputation injury?